flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

       "I am ignorant and blissful.",
       "I am wise.",
       "I believe in art.",
-      "I can paint the hideous picture of happiness.", "I am the chocolate chip in your cookie.",
+      "I have seen the hideous picture of happiness.", "I am the chocolate chip in your cookie.",
       "I live in the reality I created for myself.", "I like closed concepts.",